droidecahedron/npm2100_nrf54l15_BFG/README.md

 - Program the board as with other nRF Connect SDK samples and applications.

 >[!NOTE]
-> You can run this application WITHOUT the USB cable attached.
+> You can run this application WITHOUT the USB cable attached. _You will not see LEDs blink if not connected via USB due to how the DK/EK are designed._
-> _You will not see LEDs blink if not connected via USB.
-This is due to how the DK/EK are designed._
+>
 > If the board is already programmed, power the **54L15-DK** OFF with `SW4`, unplug the USB cable from the DK, then switch it back on.

  ### Table of Connections